 Adding images to OWA signatures

 You’ll find the options available to you to be quite similar to the options that are available in Outlook.
-However, an option that you mind find missing is to add an image to your signature.
+However, an option that you may find missing in OWA is to add an image to your signature.
 Via a workaround, it is still possible to add this in the following way;

 - Place the picture on a web location if it is not available on-line yet like for instance the company logo on the corporate website.